Satyajit-gitcode/IPLAuction/README.md

-# IPLAuction
+Sports Application (IPL-Auction) - Core Java — Spring(M.V.C.) — MYSQL
-Created a Sports Application (IPL-Action) In this Project here it consists mainly 3 flow one is with respect to management and with respect to Teams and another one with respect to Players where as a management we will give an access to team for buy the player and retain the players in auction
+This Project mainly contains 3 flows one with management, another with Teams and last one with respect to Players
+• Developed a robust and scalable web application for conducting IPL auctions, providing a user-friendly interface for team owners and administrators.
+• Implemented the backend using Spring MVC with MySQL, demonstrating expertise in the Spring framework and MVC architecture.
+• Integrated database functionality to store and retrieve auction-related data, ensuring data consistency and reliability.
+• Utilized HTML, CSS,JSP,BOOTSTRAP and JavaScript for creating an interactive and responsive frontend, enhancing user experience.